Pixelguru26/Aetermina-Basics/readme.md

-Aetermina Basics is a Vanilla+ style resource pack for Minecraft 1.18.1.
+Aetermina Basics is a resource pack for Minecraft 1.18.1.
 It modifies a number of sprites to be more interesting and flashy, with a bit of scifi flair; or just slightly more realistic.
 It's designed primarily for use with Optifine.

 A fair warning, the pack will end up slightly oversized during development due to project files which I only remove at the end of each dev cycle.
 This should not have any other effects.
 I also welcome anybody who feels like it to peruse the project files and perhaps use them for your own projects.
 They are in the .kra format, an open-source storage format for the Krita art program.